trek-view/basecamp/_posts/2021-10-01-reverse-engineering-gopro-360-file-format-part-4.md

 Now, many of you might want a video, not frames.
 That is, after all, what GoPro Studio outputs.

-In this case, we can rebuild a video.
+In this case, we can rebuild a video from all the frames extracted:

 ```
 ffmpeg -i FRAMES/%d.jpg -c:v libx264 -framerate 1 -pix_fmt yuv420p GS070135.mp4